DevonNoer/Project-4-NBA-Draft-Machine-Learning/README.md

 ## Model 4

 ## Model 5
 The fifth model was a neural network with the features(conf, GP, mp, pts, Ortg, usg, TS_per, FTM, FTA, twoPA, twoPM, TPM, TPA, drtg, bpm, oreb, dreb, ast, stl, blk, drafted).
-This model had two hidden layers, one with the activation function tanh, and the other with relu.
+This model had two hidden layers, one with the activation function tanh and the other with relu.
 The output layer had the activation function of sigmoid.
-The hidden layers had 30 and 20 neurons respectively.
+The hidden layers had 30 and 20 neurons, respectively.
 This was the classification report for this model.
-Undrafted{precision : 0.99, recall : 0.96, f1-score : 0.97}, Drafted{precision: 0.26, recall : 0.65, f1-score : 0.37} and accuracy of 0.95.
-In conclusion, though the accuracy is high, we still will would like better precision for Drafted.
+Undrafted{precision: 0.99, recall: 0.96, f1-score: 0.97}, Drafted{precision: 0.26, recall: 0.65, f1-score: 0.37} and accuracy of 0.95.
+In conclusion, although the accuracy is high, we still want better precision for Drafted.
+We also used class weights to recognize drafted players better in the data, which helped improve the numbers from previous attempts.